Screw theory: Screws by reflection

 In transformation geometry, the elemental concept of transformation is the reflection (mathematics).
 In planar transformations a translation is obtained by reflection in parallel lines, and rotation is obtained by reflection in a pair of intersecting lines.
 To produce a screw transformation from similar concepts one must use planes in space: the parallel planes must be perpendicular to the screw axis, which is the line of intersection of the intersecting planes that generate the rotation of the screw.
 Thus four reflections in planes effect a screw transformation.
 The tradition of inversive geometry borrows some of the ideas of projective geometry and provides a language of transformation that does not depend on analytic geometry.

 Homography

 The combination of a translation with a rotation effected by a screw displacement can be illustrated with the exponential mapping.
-This idea in transformation geometry was advanced by Sophus Lie more than a century ago.
-Even earlier, William Rowan Hamilton displayed the versor form of unit quaternions as exp(a r)= cos a + r sin a.
-The idea is also in Euler's formula parametrizing the unit circle in the complex plane.

 Since ε2 = 0 for dual numbers, exp(aε) = 1 + aε, all other terms of the exponential series vanishing.

 Let F = {1 + εr : r ∈ H}, ε2 = 0.